-At TriHealth Orthopedic & Sports Institute, we specialize in treating both common and complex conditions, including finger sprains and dislocations, with compassionate, customized care.
+At TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine, we specialize in treating both common and complex conditions, including finger sprains and dislocations, with compassionate, customized care.
 Our doctors get to know you and your lifestyle so that we can deliver treatments that best fit your needs.
 Whether you’re a professional athlete or you simply want to get back to lifting your grandchildren, you can rest assured that effective care is within reach.

 Finger Sprains and Dislocations

 Finger sprains and dislocations are relatively common injuries, but they still require an accurate diagnosis and immediate care.
 Left untreated, finger injuries may heal improperly and result in loss of mobility or permanent finger damage.

 Finger sprains and dislocations causes

 Finger sprains occur when the ligaments that connect the finger bones are stretched too far (hyperextension), resulting in a sprain, a partial ligament tear or a complete ligament tear.
 A dislocation, on the hand, occurs when a finger joint is pushed out of alignment.
 Finger sprains and dislocations can happen simultaneously.
 Both are usually caused by traumatic injuries such as:

 - Sports injuries

 Symptoms of finger sprains and dislocations will depend on the severity of the injury.
 The most common signs include:

 - Finger that looks crooked where the bone has been displaced

 - Inability to move or extend the finger